Nile Gardiner: Career

 In addition to transatlantic relations, Gardiner also has an interest in the United Nations.
-Having been a supporter of an investigation into the Oil for Food Program, he also advised the 2005 Gingrich-Mitchell Task Force on the United Nations.
+Having been a supporter of an investigation into the Oil for Food Program. he also advised the 2005 Gingrich-Mitchell Task Force on the United Nations.

-Gardiner worked as a foreign policy adviser for Rudy Giuliani's 2008 presidential campaign, specializing in Europe and transatlantic relations.
+Gardiner worked as a foreign policy adviser for Rudy Giuliani's 2008 presidential campaign, specialising in Europe and transatlantic relations.